LoganConnor44/anki-templates/readme.md

 # tl;dr

-This project can make your Chinese flashcards look nice by copying/pasting [a few lines of logic](#Code%20Snippets) in your Anki template.
+Whether your study involves simplified or traditional characters, this project can make your Chinese flashcards look nice by copying/pasting [a few lines of logic](#Code%20Snippets) in your Anki template.
 1. Copy and paste the below code snippets into their respective card templates
 2. Exchange the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}})
 3. Decide which card type you want to create and update that attribute value as well.